Charles Taylor’s War

 Taylor was aided by Libya, Burkina Faso and the Ivory Coast in starting the Liberian war.
-Some members of the Association for Constitutional Democracy in Liberia (ACDL) residing in the US including Ellen Johnson Sirleaf, Grace M and Thomas Woewiyu supported Taylor and his so called freedom fighters.
+Some members of the Association for Constitutional Democracy in Liberia (ACDL) residing in the US, including Ellen Johnson Sirleaf, Grace Minor and Thomas Woewiyu, supported Taylor and his so called freedom fighters.

 Causes of the War

-About a year after Doe came to power, he executed A.B.
+About a year after Doe became head of state, he executed A.B.
 Tolbert, son of former President Tolbert, and son-in-law of Ivorian President, Houphouet-Boigny.
-AB was seeking refuge at the French embassy and Doe had given Houphouet the assurance that AB was safe.
+AB Tolbert had been seeking refuge at the French embassy, and Doe had given Houphouet the assurance that AB was safe.
 It seems Houpouhet’s revenge on Doe was getting the francophone block of West Africa and Qadaffi to support Taylor, and allowing him to attack Liberia from the Ivory Coast.